How to Clean a Decanter, According to Five Wine Professionals

 Animation by Eric DeFreitas

-Cleaning beads
+Cleaning Beads

 “I personally like to use decanting beads, which are little metal balls that you put in the decanter with very hot water and swirl,” says Nate Rogevich, beverage manager at Majordomo Meat and Fish in Las Vegas.